- Contractor Resources

 Taper relief starts to apply to the annual pension contributions limit of £40,000 when income (inclusive of pension contributions) reaches £200,000.

 Looking for more on pensions this financial year?
-Speak to our partners at Contractor Wealth for a free consultation on pension planning.
+Speak to our partners at CMME for a free consultation on pension planning.
 Alternatively, if you are an SJD Accountancy client already, please speak with your accountant who will be able to assist.

 Dividends can only be taken out of your company’s post-tax profit, with personal tax being paid by the shareholder currently receiving them as follows for the 22/23 year: